Hitman47clj/chenlongjie.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student from [School of IQM](http://iqm.scnu.edu.cn/), [South China Normal University](https://scnu.edu.cn/).
-My research interest is focus on p-QCD, specifically about the internal structure of nucles.
+My research interest is focus on p-QCD, specifically about the internal structure of nucleus, have one publish at [Physical Review D](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.108.054021).

 I am very fortunate to be advised by [Prof. Shinsuke Yoshida](https://inspirehep.net/authors/1056225?ui-citation-summary=true) of Institute of Quantum Matter, South China Normal University.